mesamirh/Evm-Transfer-Bot/README.md

 2. **"Failed to connect to RPC"**

-   - Check your `RPC_URL` and internet connection
+   - Check your RPC URLs and internet connection

 3. **"Insufficient funds for gas"**

-   - Ensure your wallet has enough ETH for transaction fees
+   - Ensure your wallet has enough native currency for transaction fees on each network

 4. **Bot stops unexpectedly**
    - Check console logs for error messages